Organizational Consultation: An Appreciative Approach IV Change and Stabilization

 William Bergquist and Agnes Mura

-We will move a bit deeper into the very challenging issue of selecting an appropriate model of consultation and will do so by beginning with a brief case study.
+We will move a bit deeper into the challenging fourth model of consultation that we described in our previous essay.
+This is a model of consultation that requires an openness to all options for one’s client to consider—including the option not to change.
+In setting the stage for this consideration of both change and stabilization, we will begin with a brief case study.
 Jill was furious about the state of the community service agency she directs.
 She had just fired her third office manager in the last eight months.
 The budgeting and personnel problems in this agency never seem to go away.
 Jill lets the world know of her discontent:

 We live from day to day in this agency, hoping out of one frying pan into another!
 I don’t want to live this way anymore and have taken decisive action to avoid staying with a bad decision once we know things aren’t going to work out.
 I have asked for Gerald’s [the business manager’s] resignation.